 At the heart of the island is the incredible Teshima Art Museum, an awe-inspiring structure shaped like a drop of water by architect Ryue Nishizawa and artist Rei Naito.

 Getting to and around Teshima is not always easy.
-Ferries to and from the island are somewhat limited (access to Teshima), and the Teshima Shuttle Bus also has a limited schedule (not to mention requiring a fairly significant amount of walking).
+Ferries to and from the island are somewhat limited (access to Teshima), and the Teshima shuttle bus also has a limited schedule (not to mention requiring a fairly significant amount of walking).

 Electric bicycles and scooters can be a good option for navigating the hilly island.
 Where possible, advance rental is advisable.
-Benesse Art Site provides the most up-to-date information on works, schedules, and getting to and around Teshima.

 Inujima